 Tips for Sauce and Toppings

-- For Authentic Naples Style pizza you must use San Marzano tomatoes imported from Italy.
+- Authentic Naples-Style Pizza: Use San Marzano tomatoes imported from Italy.
 This makes ALL the difference.
 No substitutes are acceptable.
 San Marzano tomatoes are grown in Italy in the fertile volcanic ash of Mt.
 Vesuvius.
 Even San Marzano tomatoes grown in the US will not make the cut and will not taste the same.
 Imported San Marzano tomatoes can be found at most grocery stores, just check the label.
-If you're having trouble finding it, check Whole Foods.
+If you're having trouble finding it, check Whole Foods or Costco.

-- Add any fresh basil after the pizza has been removed from the oven, otherwise it will burn.
-Alternatively you can coat the basil in olive oil to prevent it from burning in the oven.
+- Basil: Add any fresh basil after the pizza has been removed from the oven, otherwise it will burn.
+Alternatively, you can coat the basil in olive oil to prevent it from burning in the oven.

 - Classic: San Marzano tomatoes, fresh mozzarella and basil